-Clinical duties include helping with the PET/CT service and joint Nuclear Medicine/Radiology read-outs.
-Features include intensive training in the interpretation of FDG PET/CT, the formulations of imaging protocols, and the daily management of the PET/CT scanner.
-Training from both Radiology and Nuclear Medicine Faculty allow for a unique learning experience not available in most programs.
+Clinical duties include coverage of the PET/CT service, the cross sectional body imaging services and multi-disciplinary tumor boards.
+Features include intensive training in the interpretation of PET/CT and PET/MRI, the formulation of clinical and research imaging protocols, and the daily management of the scanners.
+Training from both Radiology and Nuclear Medicine faculty allows for a unique learning experience not available in most programs.
 The fellowship lasts one year and is renewable at the end of each academic year.
+Candidates who will have a total of 16 months of training in Nuclear Medicine (includes general Nuclear Medicine and PET) will be eligible to take the American Board of Nuclear Medicine (ABNM) certification exam at the completion of the fellowship.

 - Completion of the USMLE I, II, and III